Skip to content

 One of the biggest mistakes people make after a car accident is assuming they are not hurt, because they don’t feel immediate pain.
 Many injuries caused by car wrecks aren’t obvious right away.
 The force of impact, even at low speeds, can cause damage that stays hidden for hours, days, or even weeks.

 Soft tissue injuries—like whiplash, sprains, or strains—often don’t show symptoms until inflammation sets in.
 By the time stiffness or soreness appears, the injury could already be getting worse.
 Concussions are another commonly missed injury.
-You might feel a little dazed or have a headache, but without proper evaluation, a mild TBI can go undiagnosed and untreated.
+You might feel a little dazed or have a headache, but without seeing a doctor, a mild TBI can go undiagnosed and untreated.

 Internal injuries, like bleeding or organ damage, may have no outward signs at first but can be life-threatening if not caught early.
 Even spinal damage may not cause immediate pain but can lead to long-term mobility or nerve issues if not addressed.